STEM at PCHS

 - Computer Science & Computer Programming

-Additional topics will include Robotics, Java script, Python and other coding languages, Web Design, Statistics, Trigonometry, Environmental Science, Ecology and more.
+Additional topics will include Robotics, Java script, Python and other coding languages, Web Design, Statistics, Trigonometry, Environmental Science, Ecology, Data Science and more.
 These will be integrated throughout the core science and math courses, through real-life situations and applications.

 Frequently Asked Questions